Mrs. Bowdich: Confidential Chats with Mothers (1890)

-In 1890, Bowdich published Confidential Chats with Mothers: On the Healthy Rearing of Children, a revision and enlargement of articles previously published in Baby: The Mother's Magazine.
-Her advice was based on her own experiences as a mother:[T]here are already many highly useful and well-known works treating of maternity and its responsibilities; but they are mostly written by medical men, who, although giving most excellent advice, are obliged in a great measure to speak theoretically.
-I am therefore emboldened to offer some useful hints from my own experience.Bowdich was a proponent of maternal instinct and expressed concerns that a mother's confidence in her own natural feelings was being undermined.
-She criticised the rising trend of infants being cared for by someone other than their mother, describing it as unnatural.
-She argued that a young baby required the love and care of a mother, emphasising the importance of her presence and nurturing.
+In 1890, Bowdich published Confidential Chats with Mothers: On the Healthy Rearing of Children, a book based on revised and expanded articles from Baby: The Mother's Magazine.
+She wrote that her advice was drawn from experience as a mother:

+[T]here are already many highly useful and well-known works treating of maternity and its responsibilities; but they are mostly written by medical men, who, although giving most excellent advice, are obliged in a great measure to speak theoretically.
+I am therefore emboldened to offer some useful hints from my own experience.

+Bowdich argued that some contemporary child-care advice made mothers less willing to trust their own judgment.
+She objected to the use of paid or informal carers for very young infants, describing the practice as unnatural, and maintained that babies needed their mothers' affection and close physical care.

-The book was reviewed positively in the Evening Sentinel.
-The Bookseller stated: "Her remarks are shrewdly sensible and practical."
-A copy was well-received by Queen Victoria.
+The book received a positive notice in the Evening Sentinel.
+In The Bookseller, a short notice described Bowdich's remarks as "shrewdly sensible and practical".
+In 1891, Baby: The Mother's Magazine reported that a copy had been well received by Queen Victoria.

-New Vegetarian Dishes
+New Vegetarian Dishes (1892)

-New Vegetarian Dishes, revised second edition cover, 1893.

-Bowdich published New Vegetarian Dishes in 1892, containing 221 recipes, 200 of which were created and tested by herself.
-Dishes included "Soups, Salads, Savouries, Stews, Soufflés, and Sauces".
-Its preface was authored by Ernest Bell and its cover was created by Gleeson White.
+Bowdich published New Vegetarian Dishes in 1892.
+It contained 221 recipes, 200 of which she said were her own and had been tested by her.
+The book included recipes for soups, salads, savouries, stews, souffles and sauces.
+The preface was written by Ernest Bell and the cover was designed by Gleeson White.

-The cookbook set itself apart from earlier vegetarian works by emphasising the enjoyment and flavour of vegetarian cooking.
-While many vegetarian cookbooks at the time promoted a more restrictive diet, often limiting both the variety of foods and the use of seasonings, Bowdich's approach focused on creating satisfying and flavourful vegetarian meals.
+According to Cedar Philips, New Vegetarian Dishes placed more emphasis on taste and enjoyment than earlier vegetarian cookbooks, which often advocated a more restrictive diet and used fewer seasonings.

-The book received praise in a number of publications, including The Zoophilist, The Bazaar, Exchange and Mart, and Journal of the Household, and The Saturday Review.'
-A revised second edition was published in 1893; at least 12 editions were published.
+Contemporary notices and reviews appeared in publications including The Zoophilist, The Bazaar, Exchange and Mart, and Journal of the Household, and The Saturday Review.
+A revised second edition was published in 1893, and the book went through at least 12 editions.